nheeren/material_intensity_db/README.md

 In case you find errors in the data, please correct them (as described in [CONTRIBUTING.md](CONTRIBUTING.md)), [create an issue](https://github.com/nheeren/material_intensity_db/issues/), or [contact me](https://github.com/nheeren).

+## Citation

+This database has been documented in the following research article: ...

 ## Acknowledgements

 :+1: The following people supported the compilation of the original database (Heeren and Fishman (submitted)):